earlgreyness/knowledge/Linux.md

 # Disk usage

 Best tool so far is `ncdu`.
 Run it from any directory and see detailed usage info by subdirectories.

+# Download file from server

+    scp username@remote:/file/to/send /where/to/put

+# Upload file to server

+    scp /file/to/send username@remote:/where/to/put